CGJennings/se3docs/docs/um-release-notes.md

 The primary difference in this version is that it makes the jump from requiring Java 8 to Java 11.
 However, most users should not notice this difference since the installer packages for Strange Eons include their own private Java environment.

 - High DPI display support.
-This means proper support for “Retina” displays or setups that use desktop scaling.
+This means proper support for “Retina” displays and setups that use desktop scaling.
 Note that the *underlying* support at both the Java and operating system level is not always perfect.
 For example, you may encounter weird issues when moving windows between two displays with different scaling factors.
 - As part of implementing high DPI support, nearly every graphic used by Strange Eons was updated or replaced.
 If you notice an image that appears to be missing or incorrect, please report it as a bug using the **Help/Report a Bug** menu item.
 - Markdown document support.
 Projects support markdown (`.md`) files, which are a common, easy-to-use way to create styled documents from plain text.
 Double-click a markdown file to view it, or right click and choose **Open** to edit.
 - Improvements to the text/source code editing experience, including: